Tohorā Office, Whangarei Hospital

 Due to time restraints, the NDHB chose a design and build process for the base build.
-We worked with the consultant team to produce a concept design to go out to the market.
-Once the base build was awarded, our team worked with them to ensure progress and, as client reps, also managed the consultant team to check design and construction at different milestones.
+We worked with the consultant team to produce a concept design to go out to market.
+Once the base build was awarded, our team worked with the contractor and NDHB to ensure progress and, as client reps, also managed the consultant team to check design and construction at different milestones.
 We also worked with the consultant team and user group to develop the fit-out design for client sign off, oversaw the construction phase and worked with the internal Project Manager to manage the migration.

 “I have enjoyed working with the team from RDT over the last year and look forward to working with them in the future.
 Their performance continues to meet expectations”.